 What was odd and distracting at times was the look of the film.
-Colour is virtually drained out of the picture and it might as well be black and white, i don’t know what director Wong Ching Po was trying to achieve.
+Colour is virtually drained out of the picture and it might as well be black and white, I don’t know what director Wong Ching Po was trying to achieve.
 Being a Wong Jing production the story jumps all over the place and is disjointed at times.
-The film is very entertaining which is not a bad thing and action fans will certainly get there moneys worth.
+The film is very entertaining which is not a bad thing and action fans will certainly get their money’s worth.